Solving Common Document Conversion Problems

 One situation we believe you want to avoid: the per-user or per-document fee.
 When downloading and purchasing DocConverter, you only make one payment, which will give you the option of a perpetual license.
 Use the tool as many times as you need, regardless of the number of documents or the number of employees using it.
 If you want to learn more about the benefits of using DocConverter and the features it includes, you can download a free demo here.

-Word to PDF Conversion - Success Stories
+PDF Conversion - Success Stories

 To provide you with a real success story of all the benefits of DocConverter, let us tell you about Mazda Motor Corporation.
 In this case study, Mazda dealers nationwide were required to complete anywhere from 15 to 150 complicated forms containing legal, financial, employment histories, and other basic information on an applicant.
 All of these forms were typically Microsoft Word or Microsoft Excel documents.
 Mazda needed to record and distribute this information in a universal file format.
 Naturally, PDF was their first choice.